Use a SQL Server backup to baseline a database

 Introduction

-In this document we will outline the steps to create a schema-only backup and use it to provision a shadow environment.
+In this document, we will outline the steps to create a schema-only backup and use it to provision a shadow database.

 Note: An enterprise license is required to use backups as baselines.